(Last updated on: 28/07/2021)

-The concept that a university goes bust is becoming more of a real and likely prospect day by day in the UK.
+The concept of a university going bust is becoming more of a real and likely prospect day by day in the UK.
 I write this blog post today in light of multiple news articles that have hit the shelves claiming that at least three universities are on the verge of bankruptcy.
 Fortunately, the university that I work at is not based in the North of England or on the South Coast as the three universities in question appear to be, so I suspect said articles are not referring to my place of work.
 Nonetheless, it appears from where I sit that many universities are in a bad place financially.
 So bad, that I predict the number of universities in the UK will be somewhat less in the next decade than it has been in this one.

 Why are universities at risk of going bust?